King & Wood Mallesons: Pro bono

-King & Wood Mallesons has a community impact practice which supports the community through pro bono legal services, community services, and philanthropy.
+King & Wood Mallesons had a community impact practice which supports the community through pro bono legal services, community services, and philanthropy.

 In 2021, more than 91% of the firm's Australian lawyers took part in pro bono work, contributing over 54,000 pro bono hours.

-The firm is a long-time partner of Youth Law Australia, a community legal centre that provides free legal services to children and young people across Australia.
+The firm was a long-time partner of Youth Law Australia, a community legal centre that provides free legal services to children and young people across Australia.
 The firm provides a full-time solicitor on secondment to Youth Law Australia and the firm's solicitors also volunteer as part of the Cyber Volunteer Program.
 Other organisations supported by the firm's pro bono services include: homeless law clinics, refugee legal clinics, and the Arts Law Centre.
-TalkLaw is the firm's community legal education initiative which educates disadvantaged high school students across Australia about legal topics relevant to young people.
+TalkLaw was the firm's community legal education initiative which educates disadvantaged high school students across Australia about legal topics relevant to young people.
 The KWM School of Opportunity provides disadvantaged young people with a work placement and skills development program.